 ACKNOWLEDGMENTS

-This work was supported in part by the National Cancer Center Research and Development Fund (23-A-35).
 The authors thank Dr. Mitsuo Satake for the management of the animal experiments.
 The authors also thank Dr. Seri Yamagishi for veterinary support, medical technicians Ms. Hiroe Nozaki, Mr. Hitoshi Abe, and Mr. Satoru Kusakari for assistance with the experiments and Mr. David Smallbones for detailed English editing and valuable advice.

 ARTICLE HIGHLIGHTS